 While an increasing number of Millennials are working from home, and many ‘Gen Y-ers’ are making their first forays into the world of freelancing, flexible office spaces, as well as home offices, are becoming a ‘thing’.

-As the digital generation become the dominant demographic of the workforce, employers need to understand the Millennial expectations of the working environments.
+As the digital generation becomes the dominant demographic of the workforce, employers need to understand the Millennial expectations of the working environments.
 It can make the difference between attracting and retaining top talent.

 A few things are particularly important to Millennials, and can be used as a guideline to very Millennial office design trends: